This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-Food at Kunene River Camp was very tasty when last here, and was washed down with some good wine.
+Food at Kunene River Camp was very tasty when we last stayed, and was washed down with some good wine.

-The buffet breakfast is a choice of cereal, fruit, freshly baked bread with jam, meats or cheese, yoghurts and mielie pap.
+The buffet breakfast is a choice of cereal, fruit, yoghurt and mealie pap, as well as freshly baked bread with jam, cold meat or cheese.

-Lunch consists of a buffet with salad dishes.
+Lunch usually consists of a buffet with salad dishes.

-Dinner, when we were last there, was a lovely lamb stew with rice, peas and green salad.
+For dinner, we tucked into a lovely lamb stew with rice, peas and a green salad.

 Dining style